 - Right-click on Export to Word Default, and choose Download Template (alternatively, you can select the report and choose Download Template from the top-right)

-- Now, click on Generate Word Template Reference Guide and save the generated document (note: the generated guide will reflect only the item types that are enabled for the current project)
+- Now, click on Generate Word Template Reference Guide and save the generated document (note: the generated guide will reflect only the item types that are enabled for the current project).

 - The reason this matters is that if you merely change the wording as you see it without toggling the field code, the code behind will still remain the same.